 The day was marked as an official holiday in 1914 after a tireless campaign by the famous Anna Jarvis.
 Back in 1912, Jarvis trademarked the phrases “Mother’s Day” and “Second Sunday in May” as part of her Mother’s Day International Association.

-She was extremely particular about where the apostrophe would be in the title as she desired the day to be all about honouring our mother and not mothers around the world.
+She was extremely particular about where the apostrophe would be in the title as she desired the day to be all about honoring our mother and not mothers around the world.